orangeduck/mpc/README.md

 ### Provides callbacks to lexer parsers

-the lexer provides callbacks to lexer parsers, in which one can use to parse specific tokens based on the combination of parsers used and what order they are specified in.
+the lexer provides callbacks to lexer parsers, or parser actions, in which one can use to parse specific tokens based on the combination of parsers used and what order they are specified in.
 This way each token can theoretically be assigned a different parser, making more or less just as powerful as the parser itself, for example, you could have one parser for when the lexer tokenizes X, and another entirely different parser for when it tokenizes Z

 or the callback can be used for something entirely different, it could for example, start lexing files based on what it has already lexed, or it could just abort when it lexes a specific token, or it could execute a system command and grab its output, the callback can do whatever you want it to do, providing a large deal of flexibility as it does not need to be limited to just parsing or lexing